with-code-example/golang-with-code-example/content/blog/database-integration-fiber-data-driven-apps.md

 ---
-title: Database Integration in GoLang Fiber
+title: 'Database Integration in GoLang Fiber'
-subtitle: Mastering Database Connection, CRUD Operations, ORM, Data Validation, and Error Handling in GoLang Fiber
+subtitle: 'Mastering Database Connection, CRUD Operations, ORM, Data Validation, and Error Handling in GoLang Fiber'
-description: Learn the art of integrating databases with GoLang Fiber, a high-performance web framework.
-Explore connecting to various database systems, performing CRUD operations, using GORM as an ORM, data validation and sanitation, and best practices for handling database-related errors.
+description: 'Learn the art of integrating databases with GoLang Fiber, a high-performance web framework.
+Explore connecting to various database systems, performing CRUD operations, using GORM as an ORM, data validation and sanitation, and best practices for handling database-related errors.'
 slug: database-integration-fiber-data-driven-apps
 tags: ['golang', 'fiber']
 date: 2023-11-12